geode-sdk/core/src/hook/readme.md

 - Trap hooking is much better for multihook management, compared to inline hooking.
 - Trap hooking does not require a "function gateway".

-The Lilac hooking library can also be used for easy midfunction hooks, though this is not the main goal at this time.
+The Geode hooking library can also be used for easy midfunction hooks, though this is not the main goal at this time.
 (Midfunction hooks break cross-platform concept)

 ### Implementation

-The Lilac hooking library shall use this structure (or something similar) for its hook manager:
+The Geode hooking library shall use this structure (or something similar) for its hook manager:
 ```cpp
 class HookManager {
 private: